liamks/teachingVM/Readme.md

 4. In VirtualBox, import TeachingVM.ova (File -> Import Appliance)

 *Alternatively I've brought USB keys with the above.

+## Windows Users

+1. Download Putty from: `http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html` (Choose the "A Windows installer for everything except PuTTYtel")
+2. Install Putty.

+Putty is used to SSH into your VM.

 ## Setting Up Shared folders